djefferson-saintilus/tryhackme/chall100boxes/cheatsheet.md

 wafw00f : check webfirewall
 nikto/dirb/gobuster : directory listing
-osintFramework : wanna know where to go in a osint check this one pspy64 : It allows you to see commands run by other users, cron jobs, etc. as they execute.
+osintFramework : wanna know where to go in a osint check this one pspy64 : It allows you to see commands run by other users, cron jobs, etc. as they execute. scp : use in ssh to copy files
 ```

 ===top  linux command===